Thornton pitches 6 shutout innings, Jays beat Orioles 6-1

 TRAINER’S ROOM

+Orioles: Hyde said RHP Mychal Givens was available in an emergency situation Sunday after not pitching the previous two games.
+Givens has been sore since making a diving play to tag Tampa Bay’s Kevin Kiermaier out at home plate last Wednesday.
+“He took a pretty good shot there,” Hyde said.

-Blue Jays: OF Randal Grichuk (back) sat for the third straight day. … Guerrero Jr. started at 3B.
+Blue Jays: OF Randal Grichuk (back) sat for the fourth straight day. … Guerrero Jr. started at 3B.
 He left Saturday’s game after seven innings because of an illness.

 ROSTER REPORT

 Orioles: RHP Aaron Brooks, who was claimed from Oakland on Saturday, is expected to join the team following the All-Star break.
+The Orioles cleared a spot for Brooks by optioning RHP David Hess to Triple-A following Sunday’s game.

 Blue Jays: Toronto recalled RHP Justin Shafer from Triple-A Buffalo and optioned OF Jonathan Davis to Triple-A.